ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 ### Using Safe Tasks

-Lets take a look on how to create a Safe and propose transactions on a Subnet using Safe Tasks.
+Lets take a look on how to create a Safe and propose transactions on a Subnet using Safe Tasks, a Hardhat task collection for the Safe contracts.

 First, in a new project, clone and navigate to the [safe-tasks repository](https://github.com/5afe/safe-tasks) by running the following command: